AppFlowy-IO/AppFlowy-Docs/guides/appflowy/self-hosting-appflowy.md

 ## Step 2: Building AppFlowy with a Self-hosted Server

+> 💪This step will become unnecessary once the AppFlowy client application is updated to allow switching between self-hosted servers directly within the app.

 1. **Fork the Repository**:

 - Visit the [AppFlowy-Cloud Build repository](https://github.com/AppFlowy-IO/AppFlowy-with-AppFlowy-Cloud-Build) on GitHub.